qynser/startup/README.md

-# Your startup name here
+# Austim support

 [My Notes](notes.md)

 A brief description of the application here.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Autism support is going to be a website that helps educators, parents, and people with autism come to a single place to discuss, ask questions, and discover solutions in relation to the people with autism in their lives.

 > [!NOTE]